 After the Navy, he joined the ranks of the civilian workforce but also went to night school at Indiana University as a very non-traditional student.
 Returning to the classroom after the military was a challenge for him, but he enjoyed his education as he studied the sciences, psychology and political science.
 He would go on to be recognized as a national dean’s list recipient and received his Bachelor’s degree from Indiana University in the Spring of 2006.

-After college, and several more years of working in leadership and management, he was recruited to move to South Carolina where he, his wife and 4 children started their next adventure as they moved into the life of consulting for an international consultancy.
+After college, and several more years of working in leadership and management, he was recruited to move to South Carolina where he started his next adventure as he moved into the life of consulting for an international consultancy.
 His work allowed him to travel all over the world and he found it to be exciting and challenging, but he couldn’t help but feel as if something was missing.

 He returned to University thinking more educational enlightenment might fill the void and Garrett earned his Masters of Science from the Citadel Military Academy at Charleston.
 Finishing his degree did fill his time for a while, but he also realized he wasn’t writing as much as he wanted so he refocused his time back into writing and pictures.
 While on the road he made as much time as possible to write, and he completed his first novel, Lost Sunrise, in 2015.